Jewelry and Metalsmithing Emphasis - B.F.A.

 Regardless of whether they adopt traditional or contemporary practices, undergraduates gain an understanding the art, its historical context and business practices.
 Introductory courses teach the essentials of metal fabrication, surface embellishment, and simple stone setting.
 As students advance, they gain expertise in the processes of casting, generating multiples, forging, container forms, and hollowware production.
 Opportunities to experiment with traditional, contemporary and mixed-media techniques encourage students to develop a personal approach to the medium that integrates their chosen methods with a strong conceptual focus.

-Studio Art (Graphic Design) - B.F.A.
+Studio Art (Jewelry and Metalsmithing) - B.F.A.
 Advising Guide 2022-23Transitional Advising Guide to New and Previous Studio Art BFAStudio Art (Jewelry and Metals), B.F.A - Degree Checklist (previous)Studio Art (Jewelry and Metals), B.F.A. - Detailed 4-year plan (previous)Studio Art (Jewelry and Metals), B.F.A - 4-year Plan (previous)

 This course will explore traditional and fundamental jewelry-making within a conceptual context.
 Specific techniques to be covered include cold connection, etching, surface embellishment, simple stone setting, and finishing.
 Additional topics will include the historical and contemporary significance of jewelry in cultural production.